TheChymera/chymeric_tutorials/source/_posts/2013-10-02-neurogentoo.markdown

 In short, the procedure is:

   1. Add ```PORTDIR_OVERLAY="/usr/local/portage/neurogentoo"``` (or whatever directory you prefer) to your ```/etc/portage/make.conf``` file.
-  2. Run ```git clone -b neurogentoo https://github.com/TheChymera/sci.git /usr/local/portage/neurogentoo``` (or whatever other directory you previously chose)..
+  2. Run ```git clone -b neurogentoo https://github.com/TheChymera/sci.git /usr/local/portage/neurogentoo``` (or whatever other directory you previously chose).

 ###### Second Choice:
 Merge the NeuroGentoo branch from our gentoo-science fork into your local gentoo-science repository.